What is a hernia?

 “Dr. Napoliello provides management for complex hernias.”

-Dr. David A. Napoliello has had a special interest in hernias for nearly 20 years.
+Dr. David A. Napoliello has had a special interest in hernias for 20 years.
 As an original consultant for the Origin Corp., a pioneer in laparoscopic hernia repair, he helped train other surgeons in these new techniques.
-He’s been named to Castle Connolly’s Top Doctors list for nine consecutive years.
+He’s been named to Castle Connolly’s Top Doctors list for 11 consecutive years.

 About Dr. Napoliello